Custodial Parental Relocation in Florida

 Objecting to Relocation in Florida

-If a parent objects to their child's relocation, the party must answer to the petition to relocate within twenty days of being served, and the objection must be verified and include a specific factual basis supporting the reasons for seeking a prohibition of the relocation.
-The objection must also be accompanied by a statement regarding the participation or involvement that the objecting party currently has or has had in the child's life.
+If a parent objects to their child’s relocation, the party must answer to the petition to relocate within twenty days of being served, and the objection must be verified and include a specific factual basis supporting the reasons for seeking a prohibition of the relocation.
+The objection must also be accompanied by a statement regarding the participation or involvement that the objecting party currently has or has had in the child’s life.
+In relocation disputes that also involve financial support concerns, guidance from an alimony attorney in South Florida can help protect a parent’s rights and interests.

 Penalties for Relocating a Child without Authorization